RAK7394 WisGate Developer CM4 LoRaWAN Network Server Guide

 make platform=corecell variant=std

-- As the installation is complete, you need to configure the Basics Station protocol.
-Enter the folder with the given examples by Semtech and specifically the corecell folder as the build is for SX1302.
+- After completing the installation, you need to configure the Basics Station protocol.
+Navigate to the folder containing the examples provided by Semtech, and then enter the corecell folder (specific to SX1302 builds):

 cd examples/corecell